-Everyone is targeting and working on the same accounts, instead of losing focus on different individual leads.
+Everyone is targeting and working on the same accounts instead of losing focus on different individual leads.
 A common goal helps everyone speak the same language.

-When marketing and sales work as one and focus their efforts, they increase the engagement in their targeted accounts.
+When marketing and sales work as one and focus their efforts, they increase engagement in their targeted accounts.

 As a result, there is an increase in the number of closed opportunities.
-There have been reports of up to 50 percent or higher improvement in conversion rates of qualified opportunities to closed/won deals.
+There have been reports of up to 50 per cent or higher improvement in conversion rates of qualified opportunities to closed/won deals.

 Let's suppose we decide that we are going to target 100 companies.
-We run a campaign for 4 months and spend $50,000 (spending $500 per account).
+We run a campaign for four months and spend $50,000 (spending $500 per account).
 When it's time to analyse the results, we see how many of these 100 companies we have closed.

 In this example, let's say we closed 4 of them.
-Each with an average contract value of $100,000 (a total revenue of $400,000).
+Each with an average contract value of $100,000 (total revenue of $400,000).
 Fantastic!

 It's about engaging with organisations, not just individuals.

 You will need to do proper quantitative and qualitative research about the type of companies you want to go after.
 Defining your Ideal Customer Profile (ICP) will set the basis to move forward.